escolastico-ortizda/Microbiome_R_lanu/README.md

 [Escolástico-Ortiz, D.A., Blasi, C., Bellenger, JP., Derome, N. & Villarreal-A, J.C.
 2023.
 Differentially abundant bacteria drive the N<sup>2</sup>-fixation of a widespread moss in the forest-tundra transition zone.
 Symbiosis 90, 193–211.](https://doi.org/10.1007/s13199-023-00930-y)

-> [!NOTE]
-Be aware that the code may contain issues related to updated software or packages and IS NOT intended to serve as an optimized pipeline but as supplementary information for the research.